sahil-mankad/HR-Analytics/README.md

 The jupyter notebooks were all executed in google colab.
 You will be able to see cells for where I have installed dependencies in colab, one of the examples is:
 ! pip install catboost
 If you run the statement in colab it installs the library in colab.
 If you want to run it on your local pc, use pip install in your command prompt.
-For the model deployment part, the dependencies are:
+For the model deployment part, the dependencies can be installed as follows:

 !pip install -q pyngrok

 !pip install -q streamlit

 !pip install -q streamlit_ace

+!pip install pickle

+! pip install catboost

 ## Details about each of the project files
 I have used 3 notebooks as a part of this solution.